Runtimes

 System requirements for runtimes

-Your runtime runs on any system that LispWorks itself supports.
+Your desktop/server runtime runs on any system that LispWorks itself supports.
 The runtime may also support older hardware: see the full processor and software requirements for details.

 What is removed?